QuartzMovement/gamebub/README.md

 * FPGA source code (in `fpga/`) and firmware (in `firmware/`) is licensed under GPLv3 (`GPL-3.0-only`).
 * 3D STL files (in `3d/`) is licensed under Creative Commons Attribution / Share-Alike 4.0 (`CC-BY-SA-4.0`)
 * PCB schematic and layout files (in `pcb/`) are licensed under Creative Commons Attribution / Share-Alike 4.0 (`CC-BY-SA-4.0`)

+At a high level, this means that you can copy, share, and modify the source code, as long as you provide proper attribution and share your source code / design files with the same license.
+However, this does not mean that you can use the "Game Bub" name and logo for your product without permission.